microsoft/onnxruntime/docs/execution-providers/CUDA-ExecutionProvider.md

 While using the CUDA EP, ORT supports the usage of [CUDA Graphs](https://developer.nvidia.com/blog/cuda-10-features-revealed/) to remove CPU overhead associated with launching CUDA kernels sequentially.
-To enable the usage of CUDA Graphs, use the provider option as shown in the samples below.
+To enable the usage of CUDA Graphs, use the provider options as shown in the samples below.
+ORT supports multi-graph capture capability by passing the cuda graph annotation id to the run options(refer to the python example)
 Currently, there are some constraints with regards to using the CUDA Graphs feature:

 * Models with control-flow ops (i.e. `If`, `Loop` and `Scan` ops) are not supported.